Chikayo-k/rate-your-stay/README.md

 To render the data stored in the database using the Summernote format, It wasn’t necessary to use the html tag, I got a few tag errors as I was using html tags around them.
 Therefore I removed them and just accessed variables by using {{ }}.

 ![Case 6 Bug and Improvement Image](docs/images/case-6.png)

+**Case7**

+(Python Linter test)
+There were E501 errors that the lines were too long.**
+To solve the problem, I searched in our code institute slack channel and found that a student had found a way to solve the problem by adding # noqa at the end of the code that had the issue.